Huy1711/AI-beat-maker/train/README.md

 This implementation is mostly inspired by [Original TensorFlow implementation](https://github.com/mimbres/neural-audio-fp) and [PyTorch implementation by Yi-Feng Chen](https://github.com/stdio2016/pfann).

-I'm using [pytorch_lightning](https://lightning.ai/) for fast model experimenting and configuration.
+[Pytorch lightning](https://lightning.ai/) library is used for fast model experimenting and configuration.
 The training script is `train_neuralfp.py` and the main training module is in `neuralfp/module/audio_fingerprint.py`.

 ## How to reproduce